jonambas/panda-plugin-ct/README.md

 # panda-plugin-ct

-Allows aliases to tokens without generating alias or component level class names.
+Allows aliases to tokens without generating alias-level class names.

 The plugin allows you to structure your tokens in a way makes sense to you, and does not need to adhere to Panda's token structure.